Riding the Trend or Protecting Profits | Union Pacific Corporation (UNP)

-Union Pacific Corporation (NYSE:UNP) went up by 0.37% from its latest closing price compared to the recent 1-year high of $231.26.
-The company’s stock price has collected 1.45% of gains in the last five trading sessions.
-Barron’s reported on 05/15/21 that Union Pacific and Other Companies That Raised Their Dividends This Week
+Union Pacific Corporation (NYSE:UNP) went down by -0.26% from its latest closing price compared to the recent 1-year high of $231.26.
+The company’s stock price has collected 1.13% of gains in the last five trading sessions.
+Press Release reported on 06/01/21 that Union Pacific Corporation Executives to Address the UBS Global Industrials and Transportation Virtual Conference

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.